Use an external R IDE with Power BI

 The default aggregation type for R visuals is do not summarize.

 You can now launch your R IDE directly from Power BI Desktop.
-Select the Launch R IDE button, found on the right side of the R script editor title bar, as shown below.
+Select the Edit script in external IDE button, found on the right side of the R script editor title bar, as shown below.

 Your specified R IDE is launched by Power BI Desktop, as shown in the following image (in this image, RStudio is the default R IDE).